Large Language Models as Nondeterministic Causal Models: Introduction

 \section{Introduction}

 Imagine we ask a Large Language Model (LLM): ``What is your favorite color?'', and it replies with ``Blue''.
-We could have asked it many other closely related questions instead, for example we might have asked it: ``What is your least favorite color?''.
+We could have asked it many other closely related questions instead, for example we might have asked it: ``What is your favorite food?''.
 Unfortunately it is impossible (for now at least) to turn back time and make it such that we did in fact ask it the second question: no matter what, it will forever and always remain the case that we find ourselves in a world where, on this specific occasion, we asked it the first question.\footnote{In the causal literature this is known as the {\em fundamental problem of causal inference} \citep{holland86}.} However, one might reason, this is entirely of no consequence, for we can simply ask it the second question on another occasion, and we will have our answer then.
 Under this view, the generation of counterfactuals -- which is what we are doing when answering the second question -- is entirely straightforward, as it is no different from generating standard outputs of an LLM.
-I refer to this view as the {\em simple semantics} of counterfactuals.
+We refer to this view as the {\em simple semantics} of counterfactuals.

 Everyone agrees that the simple semantics is correct if the LLM is set to behave deterministically, which is accomplished -- at least approximately -- by setting the ``temperature'' to $0$.
 The reason is that in the deterministic setting an LLM just corresponds to some function $\by = f(\bx)$, where $\bx$ is the textual input given by the user -- called the {\em prompt} -- and $\by$ is the textual output generated by the LLM.
 But once the LLM is set to behave nondeterministically, which is accomplished by setting a positive temperature, the simple semantics is assumed to be unsound by \cite{chatzi25} and \cite{ravfogel25}.
-Instead, they assume that the generation of counterfactuals demands a much more complicated semantics, one that cannot be evaluated without modifying the source code of an LLM.
+Instead, they assume that the generation of counterfactuals demands a much more complicated semantics, one that cannot be evaluated without modifying and having access to the sampling method used by an LLM.
 As a consequence, we cannot generate counterfactual outputs for probabilistic LLMs for all the most popular commercial LLMs (since they are not open-source).